NovaTrail/ReversionTrader/README.md

 # Reversion Trader

-**A  delta-neutral pairs trading bot for perpetual Crytocurrency contracts — with a live dashboard, multi-layer risk management, and zero local persistence.**
+**A  delta-neutral pairs trading bot for perpetual crytocurrency futures — with a live dashboard, multi-layer risk management, and zero local persistence.**

 ---
 ### SEE IT HERE